tianjianl/tianjianl/README.md

 My name is Tianjian Li, currently in Beijing working as an machine learning engineer intern at Baidu Maps.

-My research interests mainly concern representation learning in non-Euclidean structures, especially using graph neural networks to enhance the performace of traffic planning and forecasting models.
+My research interests mainly concern representation learning in non-Euclidean structures, especially using graph neural networks to enhance the performace of spatial-temporal modeling

 My other fields of interest include recommender systems, knowledge graphs and information retrieval.